-S/no Remarks Tick Box 1 All affected zones have been clearly identified?
+S/no Remarks Tick Box 1 All affected Fire Alarm Systems have been clearly identified?
 2 Familiarize yourself with the Emergency Evacuation Plan, exit route and alarm locations in the building where isolation activities are being performed 3 Ensure that an appropriate fire extinguisher is readily available in the isolation area.
-4 Verify with the Building M&E contractor which Fire Alarm Panel they will be isolating and to inform Fault Management Centre (FMC) and Fire Station1 and Fire Station 2.
+4 Verify with the Building M&E contractor which Fire Alarm Panel they will be isolating and to inform Fault Management Centre (FMC) and Fire Station 1 and Fire Station 2.
 5 Verbally communicate to all employees that isolation activities are being conducted in the area.
-6 Ensure that there are no flammable liquids at the work area if the water sprinkler is 7 being drained. ' hoarding area.
-Ensure that all fire alarm devices around the area which possible resulted in 8 false alarm activation are also being isolated prior to conducting work.
-DO NOT leave the isolation areas until the Fire Alarm Panel is normalized and remain in 8 9 the work area for least 30 minutes after isolation is completed " Ensure FMC, Fire Station 1 and Fire Station 2 are informed when the isolation activities are completed $\vdash$ completed 10 Pull the Pin Squeeze the Handler Sweeping Motions Understanding the Method for Operating an Fire Extinguisher - PASS
+6 Ensure that there are no flammable liquids at the work area if the water sprinkler is being drained.
+7 Ensure all Fire Protection System is appropriately isolated inside and outside of the hoarding area.
+Ensure that all fire alarm devices around the area which possible resulted in false alarm activation are also being isolated prior to conducting work.
+8 DO NOT leave the isolation areas until the Fire Alarm Panel is normalized and remain in the work area for least 30 minutes after isolation is completed 9 Ensure FMC, Fire Station 1 and Fire Station 2 are informed when the isolation activities are completed 10 Pull the Pin 3 Squeeze the Handler Aim at base of Fire Pin Sweeping Motions Understanding the Method for Operating an Fire Extinguisher - PASS